psychemedia/storytelling-notes/godmother-death.md

 'I'll only go too soon,' replied the doctor, 'because I know that once you're at your house, comrade, you don't come back the way you want.

-“Don't worry about that, for I won't detain you until your time has come; you know that I am the just man par excellence.
+"Don't worry about that, for I won't detain you until your time has come; you know that I am the just man par excellence.

 So the doctor left one night to do visit his friend.
 They went for a long time from Company, over hill and dale, crossing arid plains, forests, rivers, rivers and regions completely unknown to the doctor.